John Clarkson (abolitionist): Later life

-On April 24, 1793 John married Susan Lee, the daughter of a wealthy banker.
+On April 24, 1793, John married Susan Lee, the daughter of a wealthy banker.
 They moved to Purfleet, Essex and John took charge of the estate of Mr. Whitbread, a local brewery.
-He also became the manager of Whitbread’s chalk and lime quarry.
-The couple had ten children, (six of which died in childhood).
-From 1816-1819 he was treasurer of the Peace Society.
+He also became the manager of Whitbread's chalk and lime quarry.
+The couple had ten children, six of whom died in childhood.
+From 1816 to 1819 he was treasurer of the Peace Society.
 In 1820 he left the Whitbread Company and became a banker at Woodbridge, Suffolk, not far from his brother's home in Playford.

 Death and legacy

 Clarkson died on 2 April 1828 in Woodbridge, Suffolk, and was buried in the churchyard of St Mary's.
 The unassuming Clarkson's last words in reaction to a report of the unrelenting abuse of slaves in the West Indies were reported to be, "It is dreadful to think, after my brother and his friends have been working for forty years that such things should still be."

 Clarkson was portrayed by Stephen Campbell Moore in the BBC television drama documentary Rough Crossings (2007).